yogavanan/linkedlist/design_patterns/README.md

 ### Creational Patterns

 #### Abstract Factory:
-	Creates an instance of several families of classes
+	Provide an interface for creating families of related or dependent objects without specifying their concrete classes.

 #### Builder
-	Separates object construction from its representation
+	Separate the construction of a complex object from its representation so that the same construction processes can create different representations.

 #### Factory Method
-	Creates an instance of several derived classes
+	Define an interface for creating an object, but let the subclasses decide which class to instantiate.
+Factory Method lets a class defer instantiation to subclasses.

 #### Prototype
 	A fully initialized instance to be copied or cloned